tiwari-nishant/webui-vue/docs/customization/build.md

 navigation.
 This configuration will make customizations to the rendered markup in src/components/AppNavigation/AppNavigation.vue.

-1. If making customizations to the app navigation, add `CUSTOM_APP_NAV=true` key value pair to the new .env file.
+1. If making customizations to the app navigation, add `VITE_CUSTOM_APP_NAV=true` key value pair to the new .env file.
 2. Create a `<ENV_NAME>.js` file in `src/env/components/AppNavigation`
    :::danger
-   The filename needs to match the `VUE_APP_ENV_NAME` value defined in the .env file.
-The AppNavigationMixin import in `src/components/AppNavigation/AppNavigation.vue` will resolve to this new file.
+   The filename needs to match the `VITE_APP_ENV_NAME` value defined in the .env file.
+The AppNavigationData import in `src/components/AppNavigation/AppNavigation.vue` will resolve to this new file.
    :::
-3. Your custom mixin should follow a very similar structure to the default AppNavigationMixin.js file.
+3. Your custom mixin should follow a very similar structure to the default AppNavigationData.js file.
 It should include a data property named `navigationItems` that should be an array of of navigation objects.
 Each navigation object should have an `id` and `label` property defined.
    Optionally it can include `icon`, `route`, or `children` properties.